The United States has 50 states, and no two are the same.

 Mississippi Goddam – Nina Simone (Mississippi)

 Nina Simone’s musical background was in classical piano.
-Because of this training, she would often write songs from an instrumental perspective while only sometimes adding lyrics.
+Because of this training, she often wrote songs from an instrumental perspective while only sometimes adding lyrics.
 When she did, though, they were powerful.
 This tune was written at the height of the civil rights movement after activist Medgar Evers was murdered in Mississippi.

 Missouri – Low (Missouri)